dajones42/rmsim/docs/controls.md

 - block for|train: Request manual block for the named train.
 - forces: Print train car forces on stderr.
 - os|train: Record the named train's passing on the train sheet.
-- save|filename: Save the simulation state to the name startup file.
+- save|filename: Save the simulation state to the named startup file.
 - exit: Exit the simulation.
 - auto: Start automatic switcher on selected train.